mattermost/docs/source/install/mattermost-kubernetes-operator.rst

         defaultMode: 420
         secretName: cert

-Align the manifest to your needs and save the file as mattermost-installation.yaml.
-For more detailed documentation of different fields, `check out example <https://github.com/mattermost/mattermost-operator/blob/master/docs/examples/mattermost_full.yaml>`__.
+Align the manifest to your needs, then save the file as ``mattermost-installation.yaml``.
+See the `documentation <https://github.com/mattermost/mattermost-operator/blob/master/docs/examples/mattermost_full.yaml>`__ for details about supported fields.
  While recommended file names are provided, your naming conventions may differ.

-8. Apply the new manifest in the relavent namespace
+8. Apply the new manifest in the relevant namespace.

 .. code-block:: sh

   $ kubectl apply -n $NEW_NAMESPACE -f mattermost-installation.yaml

-The deployment process can be monitored in the Kubernetes user interface or in command line by running:
+The deployment process can be monitored in the Kubernetes user interface or using the command line by running:

 .. code-block:: sh

   $ kubectl -n $NEW_NAMESPACE get mm -w

-The installation should be deployed successfully, when the Custom Resource reaches the stable state.
+The installation should be deployed successfully when the Custom Resource reaches a stable state.

 9. Configure DNS and use Mattermost.